Zch0414/Liver-Tumor-Segmentation-and-Recognition/README.md

 # Swin-Ynet: Joint Learning for Liver Tumor Segmentation and Classification with a Swin-Transformer

-This is the repository of my EECS 504 project with help from Yifan Wang in the experiment part.
+This is the repository of my EECS 504 project.

 ----